 Step Sheet: Click here to download.

-American Kids is a song that you don’t hear on country radio anymore, but its too bad!
-It has a great beat and the lyrics paint such a neat picture of typical teenage life growing up in small-town America “faded little map dots, New York to L.A.”
+American Kids is a song that you don’t hear on country radio anymore, but it’s too bad!
+It has a great beat and the lyrics paint a great picture of typical teenage life growing up in small-town America “faded little map dots, New York to L.A.”
 The line dance, by the same name, was choreographed in 2014, the same year the song was released.

 On Copper Knob

-As a crowd favorite its one of those dances that, at least at the Ranch in Anaheim, has a part everyone sings along to: “Sister’s got a boyfriend daddy doesn’t like!”
-I don’t know how that got started, but always fun when some singing happens too!
+As a crowd favorite, it’s one of those dances that, at least at the Ranch in Anaheim, has a part everyone sings along to: “Sister’s got a boyfriend daddy doesn’t like!”
+I don’t know how that got started, but it is always fun when some singing happens too!

 The Dance has a simple restart that is easy to pick up in the music.